survivejs/react-book/manuscript/15_understanding_decorators.md

 ```

 This more verbose approach is roughly equivalent to our implementation.
 It actually does more as it allows you to connect to multiple stores at once.
 It also provides more control over the way you can shape store state to props.

-To get familiar with more approaches we'll be using the `AltContainer` in this project.
-Using the decorator is completely acceptable.
-It comes down to your personal preferences.

 ## Conclusion